 Other secured financings that are not recorded at fair value are recorded based on the amount of cash received plus accrued interest, which generally approximates fair value.
 As these financings are not accounted for at fair value, they are not included in the Bank's fair value hierarchy in Notes 4 through 10.
-Had these financings been included in the Bank's fair value hierarchy, substantially all would have been classified in level 3 as of both June 2020 and December 2019.
+Had these financings been included in the Bank's fair value hierarchy, they would have been primarily classified in level 2 as of September 2020 and substantially all would have been classified in level 3 as of December 2019.

+Other secured financings had a weighted average interest rate of 0.95% and 2.63% as of September 2020 and December 2019.

 FHLB Advances.
 As a member of the FHLB, the Bank can draw under a funding arrangement secured by eligible collateral.
-Outstanding borrowings from the FHLB were \$1.00 billion as of June 2020 and \$527 million as of December 2019.
-As of June 2020, interest rates on outstanding borrowings ranged from 0.77% to 0.80% with a weighted average rate of 0.79%.
-As of December 2019, interest rates on outstanding borrowings ranged from 1.85% to 2.18% with a weighted average rate of 2.16%.
+Outstanding borrowings from the FHLB were \$501 million as of September 2020 and \$527 million as of December 2019, which were all short-term.
 These borrowings are carried at fair value under the fair value option in the Bank's fair value hierarchy.
 See Note 10 for further information about borrowings accounted for at fair value.
-Outstanding FHLB advances included short-term borrowings of \$1.00 billion as of June 2020 and \$527 million as of December 2019.